PoliticalGraveyard.com

 Frink, S. B. See Samuel Bunn Frink

 Frink, Samuel Bunn (b.
 1899) — also known as Samuel B. Frink; S. B. Frink — of Southport, Brunswick County, N.C.
 Born in Shallotte, Brunswick County, N.C., October 2, 1899.
-Son of D. S. Frink and Martha Gore Frink.
 Democrat.
 Served in the U.S. Navy during World War I; lawyer; member of North Carolina state senate 10th District, 1935-36, 1939-40, 1959; delegate to Democratic National Convention from North Carolina, 1940, 1952 (alternate).
 Methodist; later Episcopalian.
 Member, Junior Order; American Legion; Forty and Eight.
 Burial location unknown.

 Frink, Spencer Gale (1861-1943) — also known as Spencer G. Frink — of Tipton, Cedar County, Iowa.
 Born in Dayton, Cedar County, Iowa, January 6, 1861.
-Son of Homer Clinton Frink (1824-1917) and Helen (Jobes) Frink (1837-1924).
 Republican.
-Bank cashier; alternate delegate to Republican National Convention from Iowa, 1924.
+Bank cashier; delegate to Republican National Convention from Iowa, 1924 (alternate), 1928.
 Died in Muscatine, Muscatine County, Iowa, October 7, 1943 (age 82 years, 274 days).
-Burial location unknown.
+Interment at Masonic Cemetery, Tipton, Iowa.

 Frintz, Eugene F. — Democrat.
 Delegate to Democratic National Convention from Ohio, 1888.
 Burial location unknown.

-FRIOU (Soundex F600) — See also DEMETRIOU, DONOFRIO, FREE, FREEH, FREI, FREY, FREYE, FRIE, FRIIA, FRY, FRYE, ILLUSTRIOUS, JEFFRION, JOFFRION, MANKARIOUS, MYSTERIOUS, SERIOUS.
+FRIOU (Soundex F600) — See also DEMETRIOU, DONOFRIO, FREE, FREEH, FREI, FREY, FREYE, FRIE, FRIIA, FRY, FRYE, ILLUSTRIOUS, JEFFRION, JOFFRION, MANKARIOUS, MYSTERIOUS, SEPHARIOUS, SERIOUS.

 Friou, George Dyson — of Brooklyn, Kings County, N.Y.
 No Deal candidate for Justice of New York Supreme Court 2nd District, 1931; No Tammany candidate for borough president of Brooklyn, New York, 1933.
-Presumed deceased.
 Burial location unknown.

 Friptu, Abraham M. — of Manhattan, New York County, N.Y.
 Republican.
 Candidate for New York state assembly from New York County 8th District, 1923.
 Burial location unknown.